ayedo/ayedo.github.io/_posts/2020-02-15-typesafe-i18n-made-easy.markdown

 A missing translation, while technically a benign problem, is also a usually visible, and embarrassing one.
 You do not want your customers to believe that the sloppiness of forgetting a translation is indicative of your product's general quality.

 I live and work in Switzerland, a country with no less than four official languages.
-Here a large portion of public projects will involve internationaliation in some form.
+Here a large portion of public projects will involve internationalization in some form.
 Even in this context, in my personal experience, it regularly happens that translations are missing on live production systems.
 I was wondering if maybe we are not using the right tool for the job?

 I have been programming in Kotlin a lot lately, and I've discovered that its conciseness may allow for a safer internationalization experience.
 One where the compiler supports the effort.